ajmercado1229/ajmercado1229.github.io/Nashville_Housing.md

 ## 2) Populate Property Address Data

+Some records contain a null where there should be a PropertyAddress.
+Luckily, ParcelID should be the same for the same property even if the addres is missing.
+We can populate the erroneous nulls by finding records with the same ParcelID and inserting the PropertyAddress from the non-null records.
+This will require a self-join.

+First take an initial look at these null records to see what we are working with.

 ```sql
 SELECT *
 FROM PortfolioProject.dbo.NashvilleHousing
 WHERE PropertyAddress IS NULL
 ```

--- Populate a null PropertyAddress if there is a duplicate which contains the address -- Must do a self-join that says if the ParcelID = ParcelID, then PropertyAddress(null) = PropertyAddress(not null) -- Since the UniqueID is unique we can make sure that you are joining unique rows

--- Test ISNULL to see if it works correctly
+Now write a join query using the ISNULL function and see if it populates the null records the way we want it to.

 ```sql
 SELECT